John Kendrick (American sea captain): Outward voyage 1787–1788

 The Viceroy also sent warnings to the Viceroy of New Spain in Mexico City, which was forwarded to the Spanish naval bases at San Blas and Acapulco, and to the Spanish missions in California.
 The messages described the Columbia and Washington and details of their expedition, with orders that if either appeared they were to be seized and the crews arrested as pirates.

 The crews of both Columbia and Washington began to suffer from scurvy as they continued north.

 On August 2, 1788, the crew of Washington sighted land near the present border of California and Oregon, near the mouth of the Klamath River.
 After a friendly but brief encounter with a group of natives in a large redwood canoe, they continued north, looking for a safe harbor.
 They sailed past many native villages and encampments before finding a harbor deemed safe, in the vicinity of Tillamook Bay.
 They attracted the attention of many natives who began visiting the sloop for trade, offering, among other things, sea otter skins and fresh food, including baskets of berries, which helped relieve the symptoms of scurvy.
 Haswell noted that these natives had smallpox scars and carried steel knives, indicating previous encounters with trading vessels.
 On August 13, Gray anchored Washington in a protected inlet near a native village.

 The sloop remained in this harbor for five days.
 Many natives came to trade and parties were sent ashore to collect water and wood.
 After a couple days Gray decided to leave but Washington grounded on a rocky reef.
 While waiting for high tide one last party was sent ashore where an altercation occurred.
-In the ensuing chaos crewmember Marcus Lopius was killed.
-Officers Coolidge and Haswell, and another crewmember were wounded as they fled into the surf to their longboat.
+In the ensuing chaos crew member Marcus Lopius was killed.
+Officers Coolidge and Haswell, and another crew member were wounded as they fled into the surf to their longboat.
 Native war canoes tried to capture the longboat and, failing that, positioned themselves between Washington and the open sea.
 During the night Washington was freed from the reef and tried to escape but grounded again, on a shoal.
 At high tide the next day, August 18, Washington was freed again.
 The sloop's swivel guns were used to hold off the war canoes and Washington escaped into the open ocean.
 Gray set a course for Nootka Sound, still far to the north.

 Shortly after this the Spanish war frigate Princesa, under José Esteban Martínez, and the packet San Carlos, under Gonzalo López de Haro, both sailing south from Alaska, passed but failed to spot Washington.
 Two weeks later they passed Columbia, again without visual contact.
 The next year Martínez and Haro would establish Santa Cruz de Nuca at Nootka Sound and, with Kendrick and Gray present, trigger events leading to the Nootka Crisis.